ZanMervic/MLG-Project/report/report.md

 <!-- Tu bi blo kul omenit, da trenutno (iz izkušenj) vsi plezajo le najbolj popularne smeri, čeprav te mogoče niso najboljše/primerje za stil plezanja, ki ti je všeč in da je iskanje majn popularnih smeri smotano, to je dejanski problem, ki ga hočemo rešit -->
-![Presentation of a graph](.\images\cover_image.png)
+![Presentation of a graph](.\images\cover_image.png) *An example of the MoonBoard and a problem in the app*

 <!-- TODO: dodaj sliko enega ki pleza/moonboard stene -->

 Building a recommendation system that goes beyond simple popularity rankings presents significant technical challenges.
 It requires understanding how user preferences, problem difficulty, hold configurations, and climbing style interact in ways that traditional recommendation methods struggle to capture.
 The challenge is further compounded by the sparse nature of climbing data: most users have only attempted a small fraction of available problems, making it difficult to identify patterns in individual preferences.
 Moreover, the relationships between users, problems, and holds form a rich, heterogeneous structure that demands sophisticated modeling to uncover the hidden connections that can help match climbers with problems they will genuinely enjoy.

-![Presentation of a graph](.\images\MLG_graph_2.png)
+![Presentation of a graph](.\images\MLG_graph_2.png) *A visualization of the graph structure, showing the relationships between users, problems, and holds*

 In this article, we develop a MoonBoard Recommendation System that addresses this challenge using Graph Machine Learning.
 Our approach models users, problems, and holds as nodes in a heterogeneous and bipartite graph, with interactions as edges, enabling us to uncover hidden patterns in climbing behavior that traditional collaborative filtering misses.
 We experiment with multiple Graph Neural Network architectures including PinSAGE, GFormer, and custom heterogeneous GNNs using techniques such as graph-based message passing and random walk based negative sampling to handle sparse and dynamic data effectively.